Criminal Law: Evidence Intensive and Critical Updates

 Emily O'Hagan graduated with Honours in a Bachelor of Laws and a Bachelor of Psychology, from Griffith University, completing elective study in Criminal Law and Forensic Mental Health at Utrecht University in the Netherlands.
 Following her admission Emily commenced working at Russo Lawyers and specialised in the practice of criminal defence.
 Emily was recognised as a Senior Associate at Russo Lawyers in 2014 and became a founding partner of Wallace O'Hagan Lawyers in 2015.
 Emily appears in all criminal law jurisdictions.
 Emily has extensive trial experience in the full range of traffic and criminal offence, and has represented clients at every level of the criminal justice system, from pleas of guilty before the Magistrates Court to Supreme Court Appeals.

-Ms. Kylie Hillard, Barrister, Griffiths Chambers
+Kylie Hillard, Barrister, Griffith Chambers

 Kylie has been working in the legal profession since 2002 and has been a barrister since 2009.
 She works in a variety of areas including criminal law, defence and prosecution, and has a strong interest in human rights and domestic violence advocacy.
 She has recently been involved in the Commission of Inquiry into Police Responses to Domestic and Family Violence where she represented Women's Legal Service Queensland, and she has also recently appeared for Sue and Lloyd Clarke at the inquest into the death of their daughter Hannah Clarke and her three children.
 Kylie is currently a member of the Equal Opportunity Subcommittee of the Bar Association of Queensland and the Australian Bar Association.